Training Module

 Manager presenting AI risk and impact decisions to auditors in a meeting setting, representing auditing of AI risk and impact management, intended use alignment, and traceable decision-making under ISO/IEC 42001.

-Move from “risk paperwork” to defensible, traceable AI risk and impact decisions
+Does your audit move beyond paperwork to defensible, traceable AI risk and impact decisions?

 AI risk and impact management is credible when it clearly connects intended use, affected stakeholders, and documented decisions to real controls and oversight.
 This module helps auditors test that chain and recognise where reasoning, traceability, or documentation breaks down in practice.